nathan-barry/nathan.rs/content/posts/linear-algebra.md

 1. All columns of $A$ are pivot columns.

-2. There are no free variables or special solutions
+2. There are no free variables or special solutions.

 3. The nullspace $N(A)$ contains only the zero vector $\mathbf{x}=0$.